Stages Of Cancer

 Stage 0 or carcinoma in situ.
 In situ carcinoma is known to be pre-malignant, or pre-cancer.
 Abnormal cells can only be identified in the first layer of cells at the location where the changes first began.
 Deeper tissues are not infiltrated by cells.
 Over time, these cells may become cancer, so it is important to find them and treat them before this happens.
 This stage is not used in most forms of cancer.

 Stage II.
 Cancer is inside the organ where it began first.
-It may be slightly larger than stage I, and/or spread to neighbouring lymph nodes.
+It may be slightly larger than stage I, and/or spread to neighboring lymph nodes.

 Recurrent cancer has (recurred) returned since it was treated.
 It that return to the same place, or to another part of the body.